eNMS-automation/eNMS/docs/source/system/files.md

 These actions apply to each individual file or folder:

-- `Copy Path to Clipboard` - copy the absolute path to the file or folder to the clipboard
+- `Copy Path to Clipboard`: copy the absolute path to the file or folder to the clipboard
-- `Download File` - downloads a single file or a .TGZ file with contents of the entire folder
+- `Download File`: downloads a single file or a .TGZ file with contents of the entire folder
-- `Upload Files in Folder` - only shown for a Folder, opens the Upload File window
+- `Upload Files in Folder`: only shown for a Folder, opens the Upload File window
-- `Edit` - edit the File or Folder details (e.g., Description)
+- `Edit`: edit the File or Folder details (e.g., Description)
-- `File Content` - only shown for a File, show the File - with option to save changes
+- `File Content`: only shown for a File, show the File - with option to save changes
-- `Delete` - remove file/folder from the database (not the file system)
+- `Delete`: remove file/folder from the database (not the file system)